mindspore-ai/docs/tutorials/inference/source_en/serving.md

 ms_serving --model_path={model directory} --model_name=tensor_add.mindir
 ```

-If the server prints the `MS Serving Listening on 0.0.0.0:5500` log, the Serving has loaded the inference model.
+If the server prints the `MS Serving Listening on 0.0.0.0:5500` log, the Serving has loaded the inference model successfully.

 ### Client Samples